Spoilers For Hannah Brown’s First ‘Bachelorette’ Group Date: Speedos Reveal Plenty About Newest Bachelors

 Hannah makes it clear that she will be watching to see which guys put their best foot forward and embrace the opportunity to be bold.
 The Bachelorette spoilers reveal that at least some of the guys will do just that.

-The men will have to do a walk in a Speedo and the preview clip shows that this initially rattles some of the guys.
-However, Hannah is ready to see them strut their stuff and they have to do it in front of a live audience.
+The men will have to do a walk in a Speedo, and the preview clip shows that this initially rattles some of the guys.
+However, Hannah is ready to see them strut their stuff, and they have to do it in front of a live audience.

 Dylan is shown baring his best assets and looking pretty confident, and in the sneak peek he jokes about how he’s never put on a Speedo to impress a girl before.
-Barbour adds that he’ll do whatever it takes to win over Brown and The Bachelorette contestant shoots out an apology to his mom too.
+Barbour adds that he’ll do whatever it takes to win over Brown, and The Bachelorette contestant shoots out an apology to his mom, too.

 Luke S., the Nick Viall lookalike, is also shown getting ready to walk the catwalk, and the preview suggests that all of the guys on this group date will step up and participate.
-There is also a talent portion of the pageant, with props available for the guys, and The Bachelorette spoilers have detailed that each of Hannah’s suitors will give a speech too.
+There is also a talent portion of the pageant, with props available for the guys, and The Bachelorette spoilers have detailed that each of Hannah’s suitors will give a speech, too.

 We got a sneak peek at tonight's episode of the @BacheloretteABC where Hannah B. has her suitors compete in a pageant! https://t.co/8e35Q3g6b4 pic.twitter.com/eVenowAZ2g